 Processes that were running when the heartbeat check failed will be impacted as shown:

-ClustrixDB reads data exclusively from ranked replicas.
-If the failed node(s) contained any ranked replicas for a slice, ClustrixDB assigns that role to another replica of that slice elsewhere.
+Xpand reads data exclusively from ranked replicas.
+If the failed node(s) contained any ranked replicas for a slice, Xpand assigns that role to another replica of that slice elsewhere.

 |Replication||Replication processes will automatically restart at the proper binlog location following the group change.|